raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 ![_projectcount.yml]({{ site.baseurl }}/images/projectcount.png)

-There are a few explanations for this, and determining how much weight to assign to each explanation would take another project altogether, but let's go over them in outline:
+There are a few explanations for this, and determining how much weight to assign to each explanation would be another project altogether, but let's go over them in outline:

 **1. Non-residential contractors typically work on fewer, larger projects than their residential counterparts**